sinanovicanes/nestfig/README.md

 # Nestfig

-Nestfig is a configuration management library for NestJS, allowing you to easily extract and manage configuration values from environment variables or JSON files.
+Nestfig is a configuration management library for NestJS, allowing you to easily extract and manage configuration values from environment variables, JSON or YAML files.
 It provides decorators for marking configuration fields and supports loading multiple configuration sources.

 ## Installation